dcunni9/CNS_DIET25_AdvancedManufacturing/README.md

-# Establishing a Framework for Advanced Manufacturing of a Molten Salt Reactor Heat Exchanger Using Powder Bed Fusion and Direct Energy Deposition
+# Establishing a Framework for the Advanced Manufacturing of a Molten Salt Reactor Heat Exchanger Using Powder Bed Fusion and Direct Energy Deposition

 Presenting Author: David E. Cunningham